GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 Ultimately, we came to the conclusion that each subgroup invocation was probably somehow not in sync as each loop went on.
 Particularly, the effect we're seeing is a shuffle done as if `value` is not in lockstep at the call site.
-We tested using a subgroup execution barrier and maximal reconvergence, and found out a memory barrier is enough.
+We tested using a subgroup execution barrier and maximal reconvergence.
+Strangely enough, just a memory barrier also fixed it, which it shouldn't have as subgroup shuffles are magical intrinsics that take arguments by copy and don't really deal with accessing any memory locations (SSA form).

 ```cpp
 T inclusive_scan(T value)